 When the restore process has completed, reset your startup disk in the System Preferences application and restart your Mac.
 You'll be back to your previous OS in no time!

 Note: If you created or modified any documents while the system was running the newer operating system, the older versions of your files will be restored.
-You can retrieve your more-recently-created documents from the _CCC SafetyNet folder at the root of your startup disk.
 Unfortunately, your personal data created by Apple applications (e.g. Calendar, AddressBook, Mail, Photos, etc.) while using the newer OS will be incompatible with an older OS, so it is not possible to restore that information.
-But you can retrieve specific documents created in other applications.

 Downgrading without a bootable backup is not a simple task, and may not produce the result you're hoping for.
 There are some items that the older system applications can't read, e.g. Apple Mail, calendar – basically all of the Apple applications won't be able to use the upgraded data stores.
-If you're staring at a clean install of Sierra, your best option is to try restoring just your Users folder.
-This is not a configuration that we can offer support for (the supported configuration requires having a pre-upgrade CCC bootable backup), but you can do the following in CCC to restore the Users folder:
+If you're staring at a clean install of the older OS, your best option is to try restoring just your home folder.
+This is not a configuration that we can offer support for (the supported configuration requires having a pre-upgrade CCC bootable backup), but you can do the following in CCC to restore your home folder:

 - Close all applications and all Finder windows